Laptop Sleep vs Hibernate: What’s the Difference and Which One Should You Use?

 Instead of keeping things in memory, the laptop saves everything to the hard drive or SSD and then shuts down almost completely.
 No background activity.
 No power drain.

-How it feels in real use
+How it feels in real use?

 You finish work late, unplug the charger, and choose Hibernate.
 The next day, you turn the laptop on and your work opens right where you left it.
 But the battery hasn’t dropped overnight.